Skip to content Skip to footer

 • Guide participants through quality control, data reduction, and clustering methods for scRNA-seq data.

-• Provide hands-on experience to develop practical analysis skills and enable the extraction and interpretation of biological insights from scRNA-seq datasets.
+• Provide hands-on experience to develop practical analysis skills and extract meaningful biological insights from scRNA-seq data.

 Resources and tools covered